 2.81 It is the responsibility of Business Manager to ensure that the academy’s VAT is correctly accounted for in accordance with HMRC requirements and promptly claimed on a monthly basis.

-2.82 Specific advice on VAT matters should be sought from the HMRC, Academies Financial Handbook / Education Funding Agency bulletin updates and from the academy’s external auditors.
+2.82 Specific advice on VAT matters should be sought from the HMRC, Academies Financial Handbook / Education and Skills Funding Agency bulletin updates and from the academy’s external auditors.

 3. Organisation